-This is a quick and easy tutorial to make wired gumpaste hydrangea flowers that doesn’t involve trying to adhere fiddly little centers onto wires or waiting for the centers to dry overnight.
-These hydrangea can be made all in one go instead of over two days.
+This is a quick and easy wired gumpaste hydrangea tutorial that doesn’t involve trying to stick fiddly little centers onto wires or waiting for the centers to dry overnight.
+These hydrangea can be made all in one sitting instead of over two days.

 - Gumpaste in your chosen color